hansroland/reflex-dom-inbits/tutorial.md

 * ```domEvent Click e``` returns an event of type *()*
 * ```domEvent Mousedown e``` returns an event of type *(Int,Int)* with the mouse coordinates.

-Everything is defined in the module [Reflex.Dom.Builder.Class.Events](https://github.com/reflex-frp/reflex-dom/blob/develop/src/Reflex/Dom/Builder/Class/Events.hs):
+This is defined in the module [Reflex.Dom.Builder.Class.Events](https://github.com/reflex-frp/reflex-dom/blob/develop/src/Reflex/Dom/Builder/Class/Events.hs):

 * The data type *EventName* lists the possible event names.
 * The type family *EventResultType* defines the type of the resulting event.

 ## Example: *Disable / enable a Button*

-Why do we need this?
 In a lot of web shops you must check a checkbox to accept the business conditions like *low quality at high prices*.
 If you don't accept the conditions, the *order* button is disabled and you cannot order!
 We are now able to define the checkbox, the button and the logic to enable or disable the button.